Developing the plan can take between 12 and 48 months.

 Background information: The policies and recommendations in the plan will be evidence based.
 This process will involve looking at the parish past, current and future to build a picture of where we have been, where we are now and where we are likely to be in the future.

 Gathering the views of the community: The most critical part of the plan; engaging the community through surveys, attendance at events and workshops and finally, the Referendum.

 Consultation and submission of draft Plan (Regulation 14)

-Independent Examination – this is our current stage with the consultation period ending on the 25th January 2019 and the start of the examination process soon after.
+Independent Examination – with the consultation period ending on the 25th January 2019 and the Examination process is now completed.

 Further information from the Wessington Parish Council is available here.